 Table 4.1.
-Category 1 and 3 indicators for the LMR Selected Area for the LTIM Project with evaluation questions, objectives and hypotheses.
-Short-term (one-year) and long-term (five-year) evaluati questions are the CEWO Basin-scale questions.
-Table 5.1.
-LTIM Project monitoring schedule for category 1 and 3 indicators in the LMR Selected Area from September 2014 to October 2019.
-Table 5.2.
+Category (Cat.)
+1 and 3 indicators for the LMR Selected Area for the LTIM Project with evaluation questions, objectives and hypotheses.
+Short-term (one-year) and long-term (five-year) evaluation questions are the CEWO Selected Area questions, which have been adapted from the Basin-scale questions in Hale et al. (2014) Table 4.2.
+D EWNR evaluation questions relating to fish ecological objectives and targets for the SA River Murray Channel Priority Environmental Asset (adapted from the SA Long Term Watering Plan, DEWNR 2015) Table 5.1.
+LTIM Project monitoring schedule for category 1 and 3 indicators in the LMR Selected Area from September 2014 to December 201947 Table 5.2.
 Summary of sampling sites and zones for category (Cat.)
-1 and 3 indicators for the LTIM Project the LMR Selected Area from July 2014 to June 2019 Table 6.1.
-DEWNR Selected Area and CEWO Basin-scale evaluation questions by indicator.
-Evaluation questions are sourced from the documents as indicated .53 Table 6.2.
-Example table for summarising the evaluation for the LMR Selected Area, adapted from Gawne al. (2014) Table 6.3.
+1 and 3 indicators for the LTIM Project in the LMR Selected Area from July 2014 to June 201950 Table 6.1.
+CEWO and DEWNR evaluation questions for the LMR Selected Area by indicator.
+CEWO and DEWNR questions are sourced and/or adapted from Gawne et al. (2014) and the Long Term Watering Plan (LTWP) (DEWNR 2015), respectively Table 6.2.
 Complementary monitoring programs for potential use in evaluating ecological outcomes in the LMR Selected Area associated with Commonwealth environmental water Table 7.1.
-Clients for engagement .60 Table 7.2.
-Stakeholders for engagement .60 Table 7.3.
-Interested communities for engagement .61 Table 7.4.
-Operational communications plan .62 Table 7.5.
-Summary of engagement, reporting and information transfer activities .64 Table 7.6.
-Membership of the Selected Area Working Group .66 Table 7.7.
-Standard agenda items and responsibilities for the Working Group .68 Table 8.1.
-Project and task leaders and delivery team .70 Table 8.2.
-Project risks, their level of significance, and a proposed mitigation strategy .71 Table 8.3.
-Self-auditing plan .76
+Clients for engagement62 Table 7.2.
+Stakeholders for engagement Table 7.3.
+Interested communities for engagement63 Table 7.4.
+Operational communications plan64 Table 7.5.
+Summary of engagement, reporting and information transfer activities Table 7.6.
+Membership of the Selected Area Working Group67 Table 7.7.
+Standard agenda items and responsibilities for the Working Group70 Table 8.1.
+Project and task leaders and delivery team for Category (Cat.)
+1 and 3 indicators71 Table 8.2.
+Project risks, their level of significance, and a proposed mitigation strategy72 Table 8.3.
+Self-auditing plan76